 Question: I was admitted to ACE, but my friend and ideal roommate was not accepted or invited to apply.
 Can he/she and I still be roommates in McCarthy Hall?

 Answer: Unfortunately, no. We will only accommodate roommate preferences if both students have been admitted to ACE.

 Question: Are ACE students required to live in McCarthy Hall?

 Answer: Yes, ACE sophomores who plan to live on campus are required to reside in McCarthy Hall; however, commuter students will not be required to live on campus.
-Also, limited housing in Leavey 4 is available to ACE juniors.
+Also, rising juniors are not required to live on campus.
+Limited housing in Leavey 4 is available to ACE juniors.

 Question: May I apply to the ACE Program as a junior or senior?

 Answer: Yes.
 Transfer students (both rising sophomores and juniors) are encouraged to apply.
 Deadlines differ for LMU and transfer students.
 At this time, the ACE Program does not admit seniors.